Karl L. Mallette

 Karl L. Mallette was a Toronto politician and Toronto Transit Commission Chairman and Commissioner.

 A compositor by trade, he was first elected to local political office in 1959.
-He served on the Council of the Borough of Scarborough, first as a Councillor and later as a Controller.
+He served on the Council of the Borough of Scarborough, first as a councillor and later as a controller.
 He was also a member of the Metropolitan Toronto Council.
-He was appointed a TTC Commissioner in 1972, and was Chairman from 1973 to 1975.
-He remained on the Commission until 1984, and served as TTC Vice-Chairman, and as President of TTC subsidiary Gray Coach Lines.
+He was appointed a TTC commissioner in 1972, and was chairman from 1973 to 1975.
+He remained on the commission until 1984, and served as TTC's vice-chairman, and as president of TTC subsidiary Gray Coach Lines.